 So, you clean the habitat daily.
-You provide a healthy diet of insects, freeze-dried food and some water.
-You make sure to keep up with cleanings on a daily, weekly and monthly basis.
+You provide a healthy diet of insects, freeze-dried

 And yet, you aren’t finding any poop from your leopard gecko.
 This is concerning because that stuff needs to come out not only for your peace of mind but for your gecko’s comfort, health, and longevity.

 This article discusses five of the most common reasons behind your geck0 having trouble producing feces, and what you as an owner can do about it.

 Don’t worry if your leopard gecko hasn’t gone to the bathroom for a few days.
 Is he or she acting like themselves?
 This is normal and okay.
 But, if it’s been 5 or more days, it’s time to start taking action.

 Oddly enough, dogs and leopard geckos have this in common: They like to go to the toilet in the same spots.
 Did their surroundings change recently?
 If you moved around the items in their habitat, they may be confused about where to “go”.

 Were your hands scented with a strong soap?
 If yes, we highly recommend using this soap instead from now on.
 It’s unscented and natural, so no dangers for your leo.